renat2985/crypto_payment_sonoff/README.md

    For testing purposes, you can use the built-in APIs; however, for long-term use, it is strongly recommended to register on the respective websites ([coinmarketcap.com](https://coinmarketcap.com/api/) and [tatum.io](https://tatum.io/)) and obtain your own API keys.
 The free plans allow up to 10,000 requests per month, which is sufficient for 10 devices.
 However, as the number of devices increases, there may be delays in retrieving up-to-date information, potentially causing issues with payment processing.
    - **Currency:** Select the currency in which you want to receive payments (EUR, USD, RUB, BYN, BGN, GBP, etc.).
 This is necessary for automatic conversion to solana based on the current exchange rate, updated hourly through coinmarketcap.com.
    - **Service Currency Price:** Specify the price in your selected currency that the customer should pay.
    - **Payment Tolerance:** In this field, specify the acceptable price deviation.
-Since the Ton price constantly fluctuates, you need to indicate a deviation range (as a single number) that you are willing to accept for payment.
+Since the cryptocurrency price constantly fluctuates, you need to indicate a deviation range (as a single number) that you are willing to accept for payment.
    - **Relay Work Time:** Specify how long the relay should be activated in seconds.
 This can range from one second (for simulating a button press) to several minutes or hours.

       <img src="https://github.com/renat2985/crypto_payment_sonoff/blob/main/doc/APFull2.png" width="500px">

 3. **Reset Settings:**

       To reset the device to its factory settings, follow these steps:
       1. Press the Sonoff button on the device.
       2. The device will reboot.
       3. After rebooting, a Wi-Fi access point named Crypto Sonoff will appear.

       The device is now ready for reconfiguration.

 _Please note, if the blue LED starts flashing, it is a signal that something went wrong.
 You might have entered your Solana, Cosmos, Algorand or Toncoin wallet incorrectly.
 It could also indicate an incorrect [CoinMarketCap API](https://coinmarketcap.com/api/), [Tatum API](https://tatum.io/).
 If you are using the standard API (without changes), it may have exceeded the limit, and you might need to create your own CoinMarketCap API.
 The WiFi signal has disappeared.
 Another reason could be that the trial period of the software has expired._